dawei6875797/about-tensorflow-batchnorm/README.md

 # about-tensorflow-batchnorm
 the usage of tensorflow batchnorm
 1. pay attention to the 'training' phase or 'test' phase
-2. pay attention to updating the moving averages of mean and var and save them in your model if you choose to use the implementation of BN in https://github.com/tensorflow/models/blob/master/resnet/resnet_model.py,
+2. pay attention to updating the moving averages of mean and var and save them in your mode.
+If you choose to use the implementation of BN in https://github.com/tensorflow/models/blob/master/resnet/resnet_model.py,

   def batch_norm(self, name, x):
     """Batch normalization."""